 Additional Items to Consider:

-- Attendees allowed to bring guest
+- Attendees are always allowed to bring a guest who need not be a coworker.

 Reasons to Sponsor a Private Dinner